fmi/iot-course/08-security/README.md

 ```

 ## WiFi probing
-Get this [Wifi probing example](https://github.com/pgenevski/esp8266-sniffer/tree/3df0334b316d9b6e6e36d46792ed9e8a8a8ccc52) running on ESP8266.
+Get this [Wifi probing example](https://github.com/pgenevski/esp8266-sniffer/tree/3df0334b316d9b6e6e36d46792ed9e8a8a8ccc52) running on ESP32 (originally written for ESP8266).
 See if you can log more useful information.

 ## Reverse engineering with Signal Analyzer
 Record and decode the OneWire signal from DS18B20 communication using a signal analyzer.